d7yadav/mac-whisperer/README.md

 # Mac Whisperer
-Local Mac speech-to-keyboard that uses the highly performance Whisper models from OpenAI.
+High performance local Mac speech-to-keyboard that uses the highly performance Whisper models from OpenAI.
+15 seconds of audio in 1 second!

 ## How to use
 ```bash